 I. Countable Nouns

-- There is (There's) a big tree in the garden.
+- There is (There's) a windchime hanging from the roof.

 - There is (There's) a book on that shelf.